Fujifilm X100S vs Panasonic LX100

-The Fujifilm X100S and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were officially introduced, respectively, in January 2013 and September 2014.
-Both the X100S and the LX100 are fixed lens compact cameras that are based on an APS-C (X100S) and a Four Thirds sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Panasonic provides 12.7 MP.
+The Fujifilm X100S and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were announced, respectively, in January 2013 and September 2014.
+Both the X100S and the LX100 are fixed lens compact cameras that are based on an APS-C (X100S) and a Four Thirds (LX100) sensor.
+The Fujifilm has a resolution of 16 megapixels, whereas the Panasonic provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (19 percent) than the Fujifilm X100S.
 Moreover, the LX100 is markedly lighter (12 percent) than the X100S.
 In this context, it is worth noting that neither the X100S nor the LX100 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |2.||Panasonic LX100||115 mm||66 mm||55 mm||393 g||300||n||Sep 2014||899||ebay.com|